Demographics of Yemen: Population

-The population of Yemen was about million according to estimates, with 46% of the population being under 15 years old and 2.7% above 65 years.
+The population of Yemen was about according to estimates, with 46% of the population being under 15 years old and 2.7% above 65 years.
 In 1950, it was 4.3 million.
 By 2050, the population is estimated to increase to about 60 million.

 Yemenis are mainly of Arab ethnicity.
 When the former states of North and South Yemen were established, most resident minority groups departed.
 Yemen is still a largely tribal society.
 In the northern, mountainous parts of the country, there are some 400 Zaidi tribes.
 There are also hereditary caste groups in urban areas such as Al-Akhdam.

 According to the USCRI, Yemen hosted a population of refugees and asylum seekers numbering approximately 69 in 2017.
 Refugees and asylum seekers living in Yemen were predominantly from Iraq, Somalia, Ethiopia, and Syria.